wproffi2/passwordmanager/README.md

 # Password Manager

-Python password manager built on Flask Framework
+Python password manager built on Flask Framework.
+This branch is dedicated to barebones versoin of the application.

 # Prerequisites: